rkrockstar/find-political-donors-for-insight/README.md

 # find-political-donors-for-insight

 This is the coding challenge insight data engineering program.
 This challenge has been exciting and brainstorming.
-I have tried to perform well in this coding challenge.

 Above project files contain specific folders related to a specific process.